WilliamZhang20/Linear-Regression/README.md

 # Linear Regression

 Comparing various methods of linear regression, including its use to fit nonlinear data.
+This is great at getting me to understand the math behind so many ML algorithms!

 Additionally, I have implemented those methods both from scratch (i.e. only numpy) and using other libraries such as scikit-learn.